polyrhythm-project/new-polyrhythm-project-website/people/index.md

   <tr>
     <td valign="top"><img width="300" src="/people/CraigSapp.jpg"></td>
     <td class="topalign">
-Craig is a researcher at the Center For Computer-Assisted Research in the Humanities of the Packard Humanities Institute at Stanford University, as well as an adjunct professor at Stanford University.
+Craig is a researcher at the Center For Computer-Assisted Research in the Humanities of the Packard Humanities Institute at Stanford University as well as an adjunct professor at Stanford University.
 He is the technical director of the <a target="_blank" href="https://josquin.stanford.edu">Josquin Research Project</a> as well as the <a target="_blank" href="https://www.tassomusic.org">Tasso in MusicProject</a>.
 He also collaborates with the Chopin Institute on open-source digitization projects including
 <a target="_blank" href="https://chopinscores.org">Chopin First Editions</a>
 and
 <a target="_blank" href="https://polishscores.org">Polish Music from 1600&ndash;1900</a>.